adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

 * Solving the equation between the wanted and actual field types will fill in the inferred parameter ``l :: RuntimeRep`` with the appropriate representation.
-This means support for unboxed fields is automatic.
+This means support for unlifted fields is automatic.

 Solving ``SetFieldPoly`` constraints